 The Language Barrier

 Getting inked with a foreign word or character is a popular choice for those who are not ready to throw caution to the wind and get huge works of art done on their skin.
 But before you do, make sure you do some research about the meaning of words and characters.
 Get advice from someone who is well-versed in the language.
+Alternatively, learn the language before you go through a company like UKLP who will offer you a private tutor.
+This will ensure you don’t make any silly tattoo mistakes, as well as make your whole experience more enjoyable with easier communication.
 You don’t want to get a character that means poop on your arm, making your tattoo an adventure you wish you could forget instead of remember.

 Getting a permanent souvenir is definitely one of the highlights of a trip.
 But you don’t need to get a tattoo for every travel destination you have.
 It’s better to have an established tattoo artist do it and you should have it done without the time constraints of travel.
 Remember, tattoos are forever.
 Yes, they might be cheaper in another country, but when you’re not happy with how they turn out, keep in mind that tattoo laser removal is both expensive and painful.

 About the Author of “The Hazards of Getting a Tattoo While Traveling”: